ICOS-Carbon-Portal/pylib/docs/modules.md

 <br>

-- ##### Authentication using username and password Authentication is also possible using username and password as string arguments to the `Authentication()` class.
-If only the username argument is provided, the module prompts the user for password, and by default, does not store credentials.
+- ##### Authentication using username and password Authentication is also possible by using username and password as string arguments to the `Authentication()` class.
+If only the username is provided, the module prompts the user for the password, and by default, does not store credentials.

     - **Login information is saved**